Tuesday, December 19, 2017

 Cataminal pneumothoraces and thoracic endometriosis

-Q: 34 year old female with 2 episodes of right sided spontaneous pneumothoraces in last 2 years presented again with right sided chest pain.
-This time a component of hemothorax is also noted on radiological workup.
+Q: 34 years old female with 2 episodes of right-sided spontaneous pneumothoraces in the last 2 years presented again with right-sided chest pain.
+This time, a component of hemothorax is also noted on radiological workup.
 Diagnosis of cataminal pneumothoraces and thoracic endometriosis is made.
-All of the following are parts of management of recurrent cataminal pneumothoraces except?
+All of the following are parts of the management of recurrent cataminal pneumothoraces except?

 A) chest tube insertion